AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=Google.geminicodeassist).
 Here are some tips that I found useful while writing my C# source generator.

+> **Disclaimer:** While I currently do work within Google, this post is solely my own opinion and does not
+> represent the views of my employer.

 ### Specify context to get better generation results

-Context can make the difference between having the LLM generate something mediocre or incorrect and the LLM generating exactly what you want.
+Context can be the difference between having the LLM generate something mediocre or incorrect and the LLM generating exactly what you want.

 To start with, I create a [sample program](https://github.com/AustinWise/SepCsvSourceGenerator/blob/agentic/SampleCsvCode/Program.cs) showing the expected input and output of the of my source generator.
-Iterated on this program and my prompt several times.
+It took several iterations of this sample program to get the agent to generate what I wanted.
 This process reveled that I was not entirely clear about my intent with for the generator.
 For example, the initial version was not clear on what would happen if a column was missing from the CSV file.
-I added comments to the file and additional cases type of CSV columns to illustrate what I wanted and why.
+I added comments to the file and additional types of CSV columns to illustrate what I wanted and why.

 The [resulting code](https://github.com/AustinWise/SepCsvSourceGenerator/commit/9d2908b9eed7a75415c2fb06a502ad9155877354)
 did the job, but was not very maintainable.
 It put everything into one big class.
+The code lacked any diagnostics to inform users of the source generator when they incorrectly used the code generator.

 To give the LLM a guide on how to architect the source generator, I passed in the aforementioned [Microsoft.Extensions.Logging source generator](https://github.com/dotnet/runtime/tree/ea721e7486615b95c8ede98a6f54aa5178d4c888/src/libraries/Microsoft.Extensions.Logging.Abstractions/gen),